developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/about/index.md

 ## Overview

-The Zebra Enterprise Mobility Management Toolkit (EMMTK) is designed to allow developers of EMM (sometimes known as "mobile device management" or MDM) solutions to adapt their products to manage Zebra devices.
+The Zebra Enterprise Mobility Management Toolkit (EMMTK) is designed to allow developers of EMM solutions to adapt their products to manage Zebra devices.
 This has historically involved interfacing with the [MX Management System (MXMS)](/mx/overview), Zebra's XML-based communication framework for managing the capabilities and behaviors of its Android devices.

-With the emergence of Android Enterprise, some capabilities once accessible only through Zebra's proprietary management layer can be controlled by an agent designated as a "Android Enterprise Device Owner" (AEDO) using standardized Android APIs.
-The remainder can be configured using OemConfig, a Google-recommended desktop tool developed by Zebra that controls device settings through the Android Managed Configurations mechanism.
+With the emergence of Android Enterprise, some capabilities once accessible only through Zebra's proprietary management layer can now be controlled by an agent designated as a "Android Enterprise Device Owner" (AEDO) using standardized Android APIs.
+Functions lacking an Android API can be configured using OemConfig, a Google-sanctioned approach developed by Zebra that controls device settings through the Android Managed Configurations mechanism.
+[More about OemConfig](../glossary/#oemconfig).

 **The general Zebra staging process**:​